 - Hurricane season is June to November.
 Landslides, mudslides, flooding and disruptions to essential services can occur.
 Follow the instructions of local authorities.
 See

-- If you're travelling to Cuba during hurricane season, contact your tour operator to check whether tourist services at your planned destination have been affected.
+- If you're travelling to Cuba during hurricane season, contact your travel provider to check whether tourist services at your planned destination have been affected.
+See

-- Australia does not have an Embassy or Consulate in Cuba.
-The Canadian Embassy in Havana provides consular assistance to Australians in Cuba.
+Embassy of Canada in Havana provides consular assistance to Australians in Cuba.
 This service includes the issuance of

 Entry and exit